martinosoerensen/RCEU-makepdf/README.md

 - Local folder with tif/jpg/png files
 - Docker configured to allow access to local drive with source folder

+## Get image from DockerHub:
+`docker pull martinosoerensen/rceu-makepdf:latest`

-## How to run:
+## How to manually build and run:
-- build.cmd - Builds the Docker image
+- build.cmd - Builds the Docker image using Docker for Windows
 - run.cmd - Starts the Docker image